Roundabouts

 When it is safe then you can commit yourself to the roundabout keeping in the left hand lane.

-Continue on past the first exit and as you pass it then put on your Left hand signal indicating you are taking the next exit off the roundabout.
+Continue on past the first exit and as you pass it then put on your Left hand signal indicating you intend taking the next exit off the roundabout.

-Check your Left mirror to ensure there is no one on your inside that will cause you a problem as you are exiting the roundabout.
+Check your Left mirror to ensure there is no one on your Left hand side that might cause you a problem as you are exiting the roundabout.

 After completing your turn then check your